 The Emigrants Database includes variables for first and last names, gender, age at emigration, place of origin, emancipator, ship name, date of emigration, level of education, occupation, Liberian destination, and additional notes.
 The Emancipators Database includes first and last names, locale, occupation, year of emancipation, ship name, emancipated names, and notes.
 Both databases are searchable by selected fields.
 If all selections are set to "any," all records are included in the resulting table.
 There does not appear to be a download option.

-World Migrant Stock: The 2005 Population Database (United Nations Population Division)
+World Migrant Stock: The 2005 Population Database 2008 Revision (United Nations Population Division)